Trudeau says it's not his job to 'lecture' Trump on Syrian refugees - ABC 36 News

 President Donald Trump and Canadian Prime Minister Justin Trudeau glossed over their differing views on Syrian refugees and the security implications of immigration during their joint press conference at the White House this afternoon.

-When asked if he was confident about the safety of the northern U.S. border, Trump said “you can never be totally confident.”
+When asked if he was confident about the safety of the U.S.-Canada border, Trump said, “You can never be totally confident.”

-Trump later said that there are “many, many problems” that he has learned about in more detail since assuming office, saying that North Korea is a “big, big, problem” but noted that “we have problems [in] just about every corner of the globe.”
+Trump later said that there are “many, many problems” that he has learned about in more detail since assuming office, adding that North Korea is a “big, big problem” but that “we have problems [in] just about every corner of the globe.”

 Trudeau would not criticize the decision by the U.S. to stop accepting Syrian refugees.

-“The last thing Canadians expect is for me to come down and lecture another country,” Trudeau said, noting that instead he will try to “be a positive example in the world.”
+“The last thing Canadians expect is for me to come down and lecture another country,” Trudeau said, adding that instead he will try to “be a positive example in the world.”

-During his prepared remarks, Trump highlighted some of the ways that he feels the U.S. and Canada will work together.
+During his prepared remarks, Trump highlighted some of the ways he thinks the U.S. and Canada will work together.

 Trump said that “both of our countries are stronger when we join forces” and that the U.S. is “deeply fortunate to have a neighbor like Canada.”

-“We should coordinate closely and we will coordinate closely to protect jobs in our hemisphere and to keep wealth on our continent and to keep everyone safe,” Trump said.
+“We should coordinate closely, and we will coordinate closely to protect jobs in our hemisphere and to keep wealth on our continent and to keep everyone safe,” he said.

-Trudeau said that the two countries have a “deep, abiding respect for one another” and “that’s a good thing because as we know, relationships between neighbors are pretty complex.”
+Trudeau said the two countries have a “deep, abiding respect for one another” and “that’s a good thing because, as we know, relationships between neighbors are pretty complex.”

 Trudeau is the third foreign leader to meet with Trump at the White House.